Updated April 10, 2023

 Introduction to Kubernetes Secrets

-You must know that not only pods but the Kubernetes system itself also uses Secrets, for example, Kubelet uses it when it needs to pull an image from an image repository that requires authentication when Pods communicates with an API server component.
+You must know that pods and the Kubernetes system itself also use Secrets; for example, Kubelet uses it when it needs to pull an image from an image repository that requires authentication when Pods communicates with an API server component.

 What is Kubernetes Secret?

-Kubernetes Secret lets you store sensitive and confidential information in a Kubernetes object, in such a way which is more secure and more flexible rather than putting this information in Pod’s definition or in Kubernetes ConfigMap or in the container image.
+Kubernetes Secret lets you store sensitive and confidential information in a Kubernetes object in such a way that is more secure and more flexible rather than putting this information in Pod’s definition or in Kubernetes ConfigMap or in the container image.

 You must note below points while working with Kubernetes Secrets: –

-- Name of a Kubernetes Secret object must be a valid DNS subdomain
+- The name of a Kubernetes Secret object must be a valid DNS subdomain

 - Within Kubernetes System, service accounts automatically create, attach Secrets with API credentials.

-- Special characters like $, \, *, ) and ! will be interpreted by your working shell, so must require escaping.
-The simplest way to escape such characters is, to surround it using single
+- Special characters like $, \, *, ) and ! will be interpreted by your working shell, so it must require escaping.
+The simplest way to escape such characters is to surround them using single.

 How to Create Kubernetes Secrets?

 There are various ways to create and use a Kubernetes Secret object.
 We can explore some of those here if not all.
 If you are familiar with Kubernetes ConfiMap objects, then you will understand that Secrets are also created and used in the same way.
-First, we will get to know what possible ways are to create a Secret and then what are possible ways to use it in a Pod.
+So first, we will get to know what possible ways to create a Secret and then how to use it in a Pod.

 Below are the major two methods and their sub-methods to create Secrets: